jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 #define ipconfigETHERNET_DRIVER_FILTERS_PACKETS     (0)
 #define ipconfigETHERNET_DRIVER_FILTERS_FRAME_TYPES (1)
 ```
-You will likely need to create a small driver for the PHY you use.
-Two drivers are provided, one for the DP83848 PHY used in the MX Starter Kit and one for the LAN8740A PHY used in the MZ Starter Kits.
+You will likely need to create a small driver for the PHY you are using.
+Three drivers are provided: one for the DP83848 PHY used in the MX Starter Kit, one for the LAN8740A PHY used in the MZ Starter Kits and a simple LAN9303 driver.
 Note that this implementation assumes the PHY interrupt line is connected to the microcontroller to detect link state change events.
+PHY support is needed to use Wake-on-LAN or the Ethernet cable diagnostics - only the LAN8740A has all of these features.
+All PHYs allow the interface to be brought up and down (powered off).

 The following configuration parameters are available.
 Values without defaults must be configured:

 `ipconfigPIC32_TX_DMA_DESCRIPTORS` - number of transmit DMA descriptors, defaults to 10
 `ipconfigPIC32_RX_DMA_DESCRIPTORS` - number of receive DMA descriptors, defaults to 20
 `ipconfigPIC32_MIIM_MANAGEMENT_MAX_CLK_HZ` - maximum MDC clock speed allowed by the PHY, defaults to 2.5 MHz
 `ipconfigPIC32_MIIM_SOURCE_CLOCK_HZ` - for the MZ __only__: frequency of T<sub>PBCLK5</sub>
 `ipconfigPIC32_DRV_TASK_PRIORITY` - driver task priority
 `ipconfigPIC32_DRV_TASK_STACK_SIZE` - driver task stack size in words
 `ipconfigPIC32_ETH_INT_PRIORITY` - Ethernet controller interrupt priority
 `ipconfigPIC32_DRV_TASK_BLOCK_TICKS` - maximum time the driver waits for stack resources, defaults to portMAX_DELAY